Ziqing19/MoneyThings/README.md

 cd ..
 yarn backend
 ```
 Check the webpage on http://localhost:3001
+Don't push the build/ folder to your deployment server.

 ## Copyright
 - This project is under [MIT license](./LICENSE).